Think about what your website does well.

-First, you need to understand the strengths of your current site.
+Take some time to understand the strengths of your current site.
 Too often, people throw out their whole website and start from scratch.
 But that’s a terrible idea if you’re redesigning an established website that gets a lot of visits from different places on the Internet.

 Most of the time, websites aren’t all bad – there are plenty of web pages that should be reused on the new site.
-It’s really important that you separate the look and feel of the site from the structure and content of the site while you make decisions about what to keep.
+It’s really important that you separate the look and feel of the site from the structure and content of the site while making decisions about what to keep.

 How can your website be improved?